Education or Indoctrination?

 Unless this trend is reversed, unless Americans demand restoration of integrity to public education, unless indoctrination in destructive, deranged ideologies is eradicated from public schools, nothing else done in the cause of liberty will have lasting impact, as the foundation for future generations would continue to be built with shoddy materials in the public schools.

 Children must be taught critical thinking skills so they might be able to discern between what makes sense and what is deranged.
 Children are not being taught to employ reason, however, but instead are being indoctrinated to accept ideas and values antithetical to reason, to facts, and to truth, by educators who do not have the interests of those children (or this country) at heart.
+Even that statement presumes the teachers themselves know these things in reality.
+Many were not the brightest bulbs to begin with.

 The Progressives said they wanted to transform the society.
 What was their method?
 Working through education, they would socially engineer children to be simpler and more cooperative.
 Remarkably, they ended up keeping the poor in their place.
 Ignorance was their tool of choice.